 For years, the answer to Chicago divorce pet custody questions has been, “There is no custody for animals.
-They are treated as property and divided as such.
+Pets are treated as property and divided as such.
 In theory, if you don’t agree as to who gets the animal, the court could order you to sell the animal and split the proceeds.”
-This king Solomon type solution usually persuaded the parties to agree out-of-court that one person should get the animal.
+This king Solomon style solution usually persuaded the parties to agree out-of-court that one person should get the animal.

 But as of January 1, 2018, Illinois courts will change the Illinois Marriage and Dissolution of Marriage Act.

 Even before the divorce is over you will be able to petition for temporary or joint possession of your pet just as you would a child.
 The courts specifically consider where the pet would be better off.

 “Either party may petition or move for the temporary allocation of sole or joint possession of and responsibility for a companion animal jointly owned by the parties.
 In issuing an order under this subsection, the court shall take into consideration the well-being of the companion animal.”
 750 ILCS 501(f)

 If the pet is a service animal, like a seeing eye dog, the pet obviously must go with the party who needs the animal’s services.

 “As used in this Section, “companion animal” does not include a service animal as defined in Section 2.01c of the Human Care for Animals Act” 750 ILCS 501(f)

 The statute encourages the parties to come to an agreement regarding the pet.

 “The parties may also enter into an agreement allocating the sole or joint ownership of or responsibility for a companion animal” 750 ILCS 5/502(a)

 At the end of the divorce, if the parties are unable to agree who will keep the pet, the courts will decide for the parties.